Google Analytics for Beginners 2021

 Google Analytics lacks some important features, and these features can prevent you from getting certain valuable data about your website and users.
 For example, user behaviour on your website, events and conversions.

-Google Analytics is mainly to track traffic (less focus on users, events, and conversions).
+Google Analytics for beginners is mainly to track traffic (less focus on users, events, and conversions).

 By using Google Analytics, you will mainly get data about the website and web page number of views, sessions, bounce rates, user location, etc.

 It won’t give you extra valuable data, such as who the users are, how exactly they behave on your website, what makes them convert and what doesn’t, etc.

 In this post, we will share with you what you can and cannot do with Google Analytics.
 If you are new to Google Analytics, feel free to treat this as your guidebook to begin your digital marketing journey.

 What You Can Do?
 Google Analytics for Beginners

 1. Real-time tracking of how many users are on your website

 Real-time reports in Google Analytics are a basic function for viewing users who are currently visiting your website.